GoogleCloudPlatform/solution-acceleration-toolkit/examples/tfengine/generated/org_foundation/cicd/README.md

 1. Generate the CICD Terraform configs and Cloud Build configs using the Terraform Engine.
-Only the Terraform resources in the current directory, that is, the `cicd/` directory under root, needs to be deployed manually.
+Only the Terraform resources in the current directory, that is, the `cicd/` directory under root, need to be deployed manually.

 1. Before deploying CICD Terraform resources, install the Cloud Build app and connect your GitHub repository to your Cloud project by following the steps